New Hampshire Small Estate Affidavit Form

 Step 1 – Requirements

 A Waiver of Full Administration Statement to Close Estate (Form NHJB-2144-Pe*) may only be used if there is no other petition already made for full administration of the estate.
-Furthermore, the sole beneficiary or heir and appointed executor/administrator must be one of the following (in order of priority):
+The court can determine if it is appropriate, or one of the following must apply[2]:

-Step 2 – File the Petition for Estate Administration
+Step 2 – File Petition for Estate Administration

 The Petition for Estate Administration (Form NHJB-2145-Pe) will open a case for the estate.
-The form will let the court know the petitioner (the heir or beneficiary) is requesting to be estate executor/administrator and be granted a waiver of administration.
+The form will let the court know the petitioner is requesting to be the estate executor/administrator and be granted a waiver of administration.

 Step 3 – Mail Documents

-After the petition is submitted online, the original will (if applicable) and all codicils, and certificate of death must then be mailed to:
+After the petition is submitted online, the original will and codicils, and the death certificate must then be mailed to:

 Estates Electronic Filing Center,